ESRM 64503: Applied Multivariate Analysis

 Weekly breakdown of topics and readings

-Week Date Topic Reading HW Code/Data
+Week Date Topic Reading Homework

 1 08/19 Introduction and Overview; Introduction to R and Rstudio